 However, it’s important to bear in mind that most lenders will only offer you a secured loan against the equity you have in your home, which is the proportion of the property you already own outright – that’s why these loans are sometimes called home equity loans.

 Secured loan providers will also analyse your income and expenditure in order to confirm that you’re likely to be able to afford the cost of repaying two secured loans on your home simultaneously.
 It’s vital that you analyse your finances to confirm that you really will be able to afford both repayments (as as well as any other outgoings you might have), and it’s advisable to add enough buffer to your affordability calculations to allow for the fact that interest rates might rise eventually if you aren’t on a fixed rate mortgage.

 How can I find the best secured loans?

 Each secured finance company has its own lending criteria, so in order to find the best secured loan interest rates it’s vital that you shop around to compare secured loans from a range of different loan companies.
 Going with your existing bank or mortgage provider might seem like the best option because those companies already know you, but taking this approach does run the risk of overlooking a direct loan provider that might be in a position to offer you a cheaper interest rate on your secured loan.

 Can I take out a secured personal loan if I have a bad credit history?

-Yes, there are secured loan companies that specifically specialise in offering secured loans for bad credit, and the fact that your loan will be secured against your home (or some other equally valuable asset that your lender is willing to accept as collateral) sometimes does increase the likelihood that you’ll be offered a loan.
+Yes, there are secured loan companies that specifically specialise in offering loans for bad credit, and the fact that your loan will be secured against your home (or some other equally valuable asset that your lender is willing to accept as collateral, like a car) sometimes does increase the likelihood that you’ll be offered a loan.

 Of course, it’s important to bear in mind that secured loans for poor credit often impose much higher interest rates than those for borrowers with better credit histories, so it’s even more important to shop around by comparing secured loan providers if you do have a history of missed payments, defaults or CCJs.